ananthakumaran/paisa/README.md

 I use it to track my personal finance.
 It's more like alpha product now, usable, but I might update things based on the feedback I receive.
 Feel free to open an issue if you found a bug or start a discussion if you have a feature request.
+If you have any question, you can ask on [Matrix chat](https://matrix.to/#/#paisa:matrix.org).

 ## License